aws/aws-sdk-pandas/CONTRIBUTING.md

 ./scripts/deploy-stack.sh databases
 ```

+*OPTIONAL*: Deploy the `lakeformation` CDK stack (if you need to test against the AWS Lake Formation Service).
+You must ensure Lake Formation is enabled in the account.

+``./scripts/deploy-stack.sh lakeformation``

 *OPTIONAL*: Deploy the `opensearch` CDK stack (if you need to test against the Amazon OpenSearch Service).
 This step could take 15 minutes to complete.

 ``./scripts/deploy-stack.sh opensearch``